UW-INFO442-AU25/equicare/README.md

 TODO: Include feature justification here

 ## Tech Stack
-- Figma for design
+Figma for design
-- HTML/CSS for static pages
+HTML/CSS for static pages
-- Bootstrap app
+Bootstrap app
-- Explore fullcalendar.io for linked accounts?
-- React for front end reactivity
+React for front-end reactivity
-- Javascript, Firebase for backend reactivity
-- Node.js + Express for events/users?
-- SQL of some kind for database (storing events)
-- GitHub pages to publish
+JavaScript, Firebase, Firestore for backend reactivity GitHub pages to publish

 ### GenAI Use
-TODO: include any genai usage here
+We used Google Gemini to generate our logo.

 Currently, two official plugins are available: